VARCem/VARCem/README.md

 is used by many of the modules imported from other emulator projects.
 Author credits and specific copyrights can be found in each of the source files.

+Obviously, where license terms of individual modules deviate from the general project license terms, the terms of such an individual module prevail.

 Community and Support
 ---------------------
-Information, downloads, additional modules and such can be found on our [Website](http://www.varcem.com/).
+Information, downloads, additional modules and such can be found on our [Website](http://www.VARCem.com/).
 Live support and general help can also be found on our [IRC channel](https://kiwiirc.com/client/irc.freenode.net/?nick=VARCem_Guest|?#VARCem)